kachuu/SignalSlot-Framework/README.md

 ### Disconnect signals to slots using the 'disconnect' macro.
 'signal_member' is a member within 'senderObj'
+When 'receiverObj' is not zero, only the connections between the signal and slots related to 'receiverObj' are removed.
+Connections between other 'receiverObj' signals and slots remain unaffected.
+When 'receiverObj' is zero, remove all connections of signals and slots associated with 'senderObj'.
 ```bash
 disconnect(senderObj, signal_member, receiverObj);
 ```